 It was late in the afternoon and he was dressed in his maroon robes and wearing a maroon baseball cap.
 He laughed often, bursting into spontaneous giggles.
 He mocked himself.
 “My body is not a complete human body,” he said, explaining that he had had a gall bladder surgery.
 He was humble saying that he has been expanding his awareness, slowly over the decades, with only “low-level” meditation.
-He spoke of his fears, about how he had wanted to avoid that surgery.
+He spoke of his fears, about how he had wanted to avoid that surgery because he had another surgery before at Hudson Valley Sinus Center and he was scared of anesthesia going wrong.
 “I had put my hope in Tibetan medicine for 15 years, hoping it would cure me,” he said.
 “That was empty hope,” he giggled again.
 He sounded like a petulant child who avoided that which he doesn’t like.
 “That surgery was not my wish,” he grumbled.
 “My gall bladder, when I went for surgery, was severely enlarged.”
 The doctors told him that he can’t delay the surgery he feared any longer.
 The surgery took almost two hours but within five days, he recovered.
 The doctors were amazed at his speedy recovery.
 Despite his petulance, the Dalai Lama shared his secret to handling life’s stresses.
 “I was quite calm before and after the surgery.
 I was teasing the nurses and doctors,” he laughed.
 Calmness is the source of happiness, he said.

 I remember listening without really the words sinking in.
 Now, years later, I truly understand what he meant then.